Ely and the three bears

 "Ted is jovial and gentle 24 hours a day,'' says Phelan, the center's managing director.
 "Lucky is mischievous and engaging, with a sparkle in his eyes, as if there's a whole new world out there.

 "He's one of the happiest go-lucky cubs; he's a ham like Ted.
 He'll look right in the viewing window, and all the kids will giggle.''

 Ted and Lucky are good buddies.
-But Honey?
-She tends to be moody, reserved and easily irritated.
-After Lucky arrived in July 2007, she chased him up a tree whenever he got too close.
-When the bears emerged from hibernation in spring, the big question was: Will Honey finally warm up to poor Lucky?
+But they had less luck with the late Honey, who tended to be moody, reserved and easily irritated.
+After Lucky arrived, she chased him up a tree whenever he got too close.

 "It's all about personalities, with bears,'' says Phelan.